Kiaros33/CoreNLP-Example-API/README.md

 # CoreNLP example API

 Created to analyze node-corenlp and sentiment libraries functionality.
-This is backand part of the project.
+This is backend part of the project.

 ## Installing and Starting